RaynorUE/snich/FeatureRoadmap.md

 #### Changed
 - Configure New Synced Table
-    - _Need to be able to select display field if name is not present.
-Idea here is to not always be asking for it... since name should be there most of the time_
-        - Could do this check just before we "Pick what fields to sync" since we will be getting all the dictionary entries anyway
-- Configure New Synced Table
     - Now Caches tables.
 Will only update cache when the count of "sys_metadata" tables varies from instance.
 - Sync Record
     - Table Selection: Just notating that if a table in the global config does not exist on instance, it will not show!
     - Sync Record: Will cache records from instance and instead perform "Count" diffs to see if it should rebuild the list.
         - NOTE: This cache is only in memory, every reload, close/open of VSCode will reset this cache, so first file sync will be a bit slower.
-- _Update the "Tables query" to be "INSTANCEOFsys_metadata" instead of =  so we get children tables.
 - _Sync Record - When syncing a record, you can now select multiple files!_
 - _Sync Record - When syncing, we now show if that record is active or not (if it has an active field)_